pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/export-data-out-pachyderm/sql-egress.md

 !!!
 Note
-    - Pachyderm queries the schema of the database before the insertion so the data are parsed into their corresponding SQL data types.
+    - Pachyderm queries the schema of the interface tables before insertion then parses the data into their SQL data types.
     - Each insertion creates a new row in your table.

 ## Troubleshooting